 Is it Safe to Use a Burnt Microwave?

-If your microwave smells and you can get rid of the burnt residue, it can be safe to resume use once it is clean.
-However, exercise caution, and if any part of your appliance seems to be damaged, invest in a new appliance.
-This is necessary because a damaged appliance is a fire hazard.
+If your microwave smells and you remove the burnt residue, it is safe to use again once it is clean.
+However, exercise caution, and if any portion of your appliance appears to be broken, consider purchasing a new appliance.
+This is important since a damaged appliance poses a fire risk.

 How to Remove the Burnt Smell in the House